IBM/dte-shared-components/README.md

 ## Getting started

-To install `carbon-components-react` in your project, you will need to run the following command using [npm](https://www.npmjs.com/):
+To install `dte-shared-private` in your project, you will need to run the following command using [npm](https://www.npmjs.com/):

 ```bash